yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-006_Product_List_Display.md

-# TC-006 – Verify product list display
+# TC-006 – Verify product list layout and UI consistency

 ## 🧪 Test Steps
 1. Open the application
 2. Log in with valid credentials
 3. Navigate to the Product Catalog page
-4. Observe the list of products displayed
+4. Observe the product grid layout

 ---

 ## ✅ Expected Result
-- Product list is displayed correctly
+- Products are displayed in a consistent grid layout
-- Each product shows name, image, and price
+- Each product card is properly aligned
-- Layout is consistent and properly aligned
+- Images are correctly loaded (no broken images)
-- No broken images or missing information are present
+- Text elements (name, price) are readable and well formatted